 The dental industry is growing more competitive as qualified employees are becoming harder to find.
+How to Compete for the Best Dental Staffing Candidates?
 Every dental practice is fiercely looking for dependable, productive, and honest dental staffing candidates.
 This is necessitated by a shift to an increasingly mature population, a service-based economy, and fewer young people joining the working class.
 Therefore, dentists need to devise new strategies to minimize employee turnover.
 While the demand for skilled workers will increase in the next 20 years, their supply is expected to decline.
 Therefore, dentists need to recognize that their biggest challenge is not technology or managed care, but a lack of skilled people to fill dentistry positions.

 For the moment, dentists must strive to hire the best staffing candidate and retain them in their dental practices for as long as possible.
 The cost of hiring the wrong person impacts the payroll and also devastates practice morale.

 Hiring the wrong person happens because of traditions such as hiring someone with no dental experience who seems qualified.
 You spend a lot of time training the employee, which eats into valuable time that should be spent attending to other important matters.
 It is difficult to match a candidate to the right job; you need more than a good resume, an interview, and instinct.
 An employee who perfectly fits one position may not fit in another.

 Successful selection entails a clear understanding of the intricacies of the open position.
 It requires the dentist to visualize how the candidate will interact with patients and other employees, and if he or she will accomplish the required tasks.
 Therefore, a selection process should focus not only on the candidate’s skills but how well they can perform the job at hand.

 How to Acquire the Best Candidates for Dental Practices